By Michael Lanza

 Distance: 40 miles, 4 to 6 days

-Why It’s Unique: Beautiful lakes and campsites, jagged granite peaks, passes over 11,000 feet, and backcountry giant sequoia groves.
+Why It’s Unique: Beautiful lakes and campsites, jagged granite peaks, passes over 11,000 feet, and backcountry groves of giant sequoias.

 Bottom to Top in the Great Smoky Mountains